reactjs/rfcs/text/0000-cssom.md

 - Lists - inline styles have no way to be reused across list elements, where typically styles are repeated.
 - Support the full CSS spec.
 Inline styles are limited to [CSSStyleDeclaration](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) and we need to support the full spec on the web.
 - Adhere to React's component model and the upcoming Suspense architecture.
+- Publishing of components including CSS to a registy like NPM

 ### Non-goals